Its-treason/insomnia-plugin-git-integration/README.md

 ### Setup with existing project

+- This plugin does not work with the default `Insomnia` project, you must create a other project.
 - Open the collection overview of the existing project.
 - Click on `Create` and in the dropdown choose `Configure project`